August 2026 Snapshot

 Success Metricsvalue delivered (revenue growth or savings)

-How Other Financial Services General Managers Score on Growth and Other Key Factors
+How Other Financial Services General Managers Score on Stakeholder and Other Key Factors

 Narrative